cisco/libsrtp/README.md

 approriate event handler for the exceptional events; see the SRTPevents section in the generated documentation.

-Some options that are not included in the specification are supported.
-Most notably, the TMMH authentication function is included, though it was removed from the SRTP Internet Draft during the summer of 2002.

 Some options that are described in the SRTP specification are not supported.
 This includes